tthorntone/AdNauseam-Wiki/The-network-request-logger.md

 ![Figure 1](https://raw.githubusercontent.com/gorhill/uBlock/master/doc/img/popup-1c-1.png)

-The request logger will open in a new tab:
+The request logger will open in a new tab (which was moved to its own window below):

 ![c](https://raw.githubusercontent.com/gorhill/uBlock/master/doc/img/rlogger-01.png)